footystakepool/fspmm/_pages/about.md

 title: "About footystakepool"
 ---

-Hi!
-Welcome to the footystakepool site.
+# Welcome to the footystakepool site.

 We are a new stakepool on the cardano blockchain and hope to be minting blocks pretty soon!